 Accounting for customer success

-There’s an ongoing debate about how you should account for customer success when calculating your SaaS gross margin.
-But there’s a simple way to look at it, according to Ben Murray, the SaaS CFO.
 He recommends that if your customer success team is focused solely on retention, you should file any costs associated with it under COGS when calculating your subscription margin.
 However, if a considerable part of your customer success efforts is to generate referrals for new business, he says customer success should be filed under sales and marketing expenses.

-When looking at customer success costs, we recommend dividing costs based on objective (salaries of employees focused on retention versus expansion.)
+When looking at customer success costs, we recommend dividing costs based on objective (salaries of employees focused on retention versus expansion).
 Include retention costs to COGS and expansion to sales and marketing expenses.

 What is a good gross margin for SaaS?